VICTORIA WOODHULL: PHOENIX RISING

 The Phoenix Rising Project is a series of events stimulated by the passionate and varied work of Victoria Woodhull, a native of Homer, OH and an American leader of the women’s suffrage movement in the 19th century.
 As researcher/author Jesse Greenspan reports “A jack-of-all-trades, Woodhull alternately tried her hand at stockbroking, newspaper publishing, lobbying, public speaking, clairvoyance and philanthropy, and even ran for president long before women won the right to vote.”
 This three-year, nine-part series will use Woodhull’s concerns to launch dialogue around her areas of interest as they manifest in today’s world.
 Through round tables and invited speakers/artists, both local and national, the Phoenix Rising Project intends to engage citizens as panelists and participants in these politically neutral discussions by entering into civil, adult conversations so that we might listen and learn from each other intentionally.
 This series is the result of a partnership between The Robbins Hunter Museum and Denison University, and has been supported by Ohio Humanities and the Granville Community Foundation.

 The Voices of Women

-The next event will be on Monday, January 28 from 1:30-2:30 P.M. in Swasey Chapel at Denison.
+The next event will be on Monday, January 28 from 1:00-2:30 P.M. in Swasey Chapel at Denison.
 The theme is “Social Justice,” and the speaker will be Mary Frances Berry, the Geraldine R. Segal Professor of American Social Thought, History and Africana Studies at the University of Pennsylvania.
+She has chosen the title “Race, Protest and Politics: Where do We Go From Here.”
 Berry has been one of the most visible activists in the cause of civil rights, gender rights and social justice in the nation.
 Read more about her here or follow her on Twitter @MFBerry.

 Thursday, February 8 2018: “Courageous Voices”